-They are a South American recipe often made in Venezuela, Columbia, Mexico, etc. and they are most similar to “hot water cornbread” in the Southern United States, except made with pre-cooked cornmeal, which turns out to be a bit more soft and smooth, instead of a bit more gritty with normal cornmeal.
+This is a South American recipe often made in Venezuela, Mexico, and also in Colombia.
+They are most similar to “hot water cornbread” in the Southern United States, except made with pre-cooked cornmeal, which turns out to be a bit more soft and smooth, instead of a bit more gritty with normal cornmeal.

 They are so delicious as a snack, used for sandwiches, as a side during a meal or alongside breakfast of eggs.